 And these features are listed online for the Mastercard version only:

 - Lowest advertised price match

-- Discount on airport concierge services
+- Discount on airport meet and greet services

 Navy Federal has a mobile app for managing credit cards and other accounts.
 And cardholders have 24/7 online or phone access to customer service representatives located in the U.S., which is especially useful for service members who are deployed in varying time zones.